 Rider Tip For Helmet Donning: Here’s the best way I found to put the Oxygen on without ending up with the neck curtain inside.
 Before starting, ensure the front of the neck curtain is folded forward toward the outside front of the helmet.
 Then, simply put a hand on each helmet side and with your thumbs, hold both the ends of the chin strap and the sides of the neck curtain out of the way.
 This prevents them from being sucked inside as your head goes into the helmet.

-Rider Tip For Rear Neck Warmth: Depending on how tight your jacket collar is, you may still need rear neck protection from a balaclava or neck sock on deep freeze days.
+Rider Tip For Rear Neck Warmth: Depending on how tight and high your jacket collar is, you may still need rear neck protection from a balaclava or neck sock on deep freeze days.